Broome Street Academy Charter High School is currently accepting applications for a Special Education Teacher

 Broome Street Academy Charter High School (BSA) is a tuition-free public charter high school located in SoHo, educating students from all five boroughs, and devoted to providing students the necessary skills and support to graduate prepared for a successful future beyond high school.
 Our equitable, holistic, and student-centered approach will provide students with access to a rigorous, standards-based curriculum that will equip our graduates with the skills they need to make a positive impact on their communities and the broader world.
 Uniquely, BSA is the only charter school in the NYCDOE Community Schools portfolio because of our long-standing partnership with The Door, a revered non-profit organization celebrating 50 years of serving New York City’s young people in 2022.
 Our partnership allows us to serve the whole student and meet a variety of non-academic needs that clear the path for student learning.

-A Broome Street Academy Special Education teacher is unwavering in their commitment to our mission and values, shows grit when faced with challenges, and wants to contribute to a positive academic community.
-Our Special Education teachers are encouraged to let their voices be heard, and to not be okay with the status quo of education.
-They meet students where they are academically, and socio-emotionally, and push them forward when they need just a little nudge or lift them up when more is necessary.
-Student achievement is the north star for a Special Education teacher at BSA, and they know that success can look different for every student.
+A Broome Street Academy Special Education Teacher is unwavering in their commitment to our mission and values, shows grit when faced with challenges, and wants to contribute to a positive academic community.
+Our teachers are encouraged to let their voices be heard, and to not be okay with the status quo in education.
+They meet students where they are academically, and socio-emotionally, push them forward when they need just a little nudge, or lift them up when more is necessary.
+Student achievement is the north star for a teacher at BSA, and they know that success can look different for every student.
 BSA teachers collaborate regularly with other teachers, social workers, and the student life team to ensure all students have the support they need to succeed and to continue their own learning and growth as educators.

-- Teach 5 classes and/or the equivalent responsibilities; teach where needed regardless certification or training.
+- Co-teach 5 classes and/or the equivalent responsibilities; teach where needed regardless of certification or training.

 - Record proper attendance for every class assigned in real-time.